Bridging Explainability and Embeddings: BEE Aware of Spuriousness

-Deep neural networks, and especially fine-tuned versions of foundation models, are commonly deployed in critical areas such as healthcare, finance, and criminal justice, where decisions based on \textbf{spurious correlations (SCs)} can have significant societal consequences \cite{machine-bias-risk, biases_science}.
-Even if the pretrained model has been validated by the community, the dataset leveraged in the fine-tuning process can, and usually does, imprint the model with new SCs.
-We present such examples in Fig.~\ref{fig:imagenet_qual}, where a CLIP model, fine-tuned on ImageNet-1k, labels the first image as a "Fire Truck", even in the complete absence of any fire truck or truck-related features and even given the presence of a peafowl (which is an ImageNet-1k class) right in front and center.
-This is due to the fact that, as our proposed WASP protocol discovered, the model spuriously correlates firefighters (which are not an ImageNet-1K class) with the "Fire Truck" class.
+Deep neural networks, and especially fine-tuned versions of foundation models, are increasingly deployed in critical areas such as healthcare, finance, and criminal justice, where decisions based on \textbf{spurious correlations (SCs)} can have severe societal consequences \citep{machine-bias-risk, biases_science}.
+Even if a pretrained model has been validated by the community, the dataset leveraged in the fine-tuning process can, and often does, imprint the model with new SCs.
+As shown in Fig.~\ref{fig:imagenet_qual}, a CLIP model fine-tuned on ImageNet-1k mislabels a \emph{``Peafowl''} as a \emph{``Fire Truck''} simply because a firefighter is present.
+This illustrates how fine-tuning can imprint hidden spuriousness in models.